msiemens/tinydb/docs/usage.rst

 ...............

 There are several ways to retrieve data from your database.
-For instance you can get the number of stored elements:
+For instance you can get the number of stored documents:

 >>> len(db)
 3

 Then of course you can use ``db.search(...)`` as described in the :doc:`getting-started` section.
-But sometimes you want to get only one matching element.
+But sometimes you want to get only one matching document.
 Instead of using

 >>> try:
 ...     result = db.search(User.name == 'John')[0]